PetervanLunteren/EcoAssist/README.md

 EcoAssist needs the open-source software [Anaconda](https://www.anaconda.com/products/individual) to run properly.
 The steps below will install Anaconda if not already installed on your computer.
 When you install EcoAssist it is expected the [license terms of Anaconda](https://legal.anaconda.com/policies/en/?name=end-user-license-agreements#ae-5) are agreed upon.

 ### Windows installation
 Download [this file](https://PetervanLunteren.github.io/EcoAssist/Windows_install_EcoAssist.bat) and double-click it.
 If that doesn't work you can drag and drop it in a command prompt window and press enter.
-If you don't have admin rights, it will prompt you for an admin password because it needs access to the `C:\` drive to search for anaconda.
-It's possible to install EcoAssist without admin rights, but then the scripts will need some tweaking.
-See [this tutorial](https://github.com/PetervanLunteren/EcoAssist/blob/main/Windows_no_admin_install.md) for more information.
+If you don't have admin rights, it will prompt you for an admin password because it needs access to the `C:\` drive.
+Don't have an admin password?
+See [these instructions](https://github.com/PetervanLunteren/EcoAssist/blob/main/Windows_no_admin_install.md) to install it without admin privileges.
 [Git](https://gitforwindows.org/) and [Anaconda](https://www.anaconda.com/products/individual) will be installed via graphical installers if it's not already installed.
 If you don't understand all the options prompted during these installations - the default options are just fine.

 ### Mac installation
 1. Download and open [this file](https://PetervanLunteren.github.io/EcoAssist/MacOS_Linux_install_EcoAssist.command).
 Some computers can be quite reluctant when having to open command files downloaded from the internet.
 You can circumvent trust issues by opening it with right-click > open > open.
 If that still doesn't work you can change the file permissions by opening a new terminal window and copy-pasting `chmod 755 $HOME/Downloads/MacOS_Linux_install_EcoAssist.command`.
 Then try again.